bstadie/rl_starter_kit/2-basic-quest-cluster/README.md

 conda deactivate
 ```

-Whenever a job is submitted to SLURM via the bash file, first activate the `miniconda` module, then tell the desired $
+Whenever a job is submitted to SLURM via the bash file, first activate the `miniconda` module, then tell the desired conda environment with the necessary packages to run the python file.

 ```
 module load python-miniconda3